 - Giving medicine

 Make sure you aren’t using the command to call your dog to you if you’re going to do something he doesn’t like.
 For situations like these, it’s best to go to your dog, put them on a leash, and gently guide them toward the car, bath, or medicine cabinet.

 5. Use “here” or “come” instead of the dog’s name

-Pet parents will often call out their dog’s name simply when they want to know where they are—usually to make sure he isn’t getting into too much trouble!
+Dog owners will often call out their dog’s name simply when they want to know where they are—usually to make sure he isn’t getting into too much trouble!